Installation view of Pace at Art Basel Paris 2025

 The booth will also reflect Pace’s history as a champion of Minimalism, featuring works by key artists associated with the movement: Mary Corse, Lee Ufan, Agnes Martin, Robert Ryman, and Jiro Takamatsu.

-Three small-scale sculptures by Alexander Calder, who will be the subject of an exhibition at the Whitney Museum of American Art in New York this fall to celebrate the centennial of Calder’s Circus, which he began creating in 1926.
+Three small-scale sculptures by Alexander Calder, who will be the subject of an exhibition at the Whitney Museum of American Art in New York this fall to celebrate the centennial of Cirque Calder, which he began creating in 1926.

 Arlene Shechet’s large-scale sculpture Dawn (2024)—which she debuted in her sprawling 2024 exhibition Girl Group at Storm King Art Center in New York—will be exhibited outdoors along the city’s Avenue Winston Churchill as part of the fair’s public program.